panzerdp/dmitripavlutin.com/content/posts/089-array-contains-value/index.md

 commentsThreadId: javascript-array-contains-value
 ---

-JavaScript offers a bunch of useful array methods to to check whether an array contains a particular value.
+JavaScript offers a bunch of useful array methods to check whether an array contains a particular value.

 While searching for primitive values like numbers and strings is easy, searching for objects is slightly more complicated.